 We have seen the amazing job schools have been doing pulling together and executing their remote learning plans.
-Teachers still have an enormous challenge ahead of them in modifying teaching methods to fit the online delivery of lessons.
-And students will also need to adapt significantly to their new learning environment and the changes to the usual structures of education.
+Teachers had an enormous challenge in modifying teaching methods to fit the online delivery of lessons.
+And students also needed to adapt significantly to their new learning environment and the changes to the usual structures of education.
 However, there is another important piece in this remote learning jigsaw puzzle that needs support - parents.

 With children at home for schooling, parents will find themselves having to play a much more active role in their education.
 Never before has the burden of responsibility between schools and parents been shared in this way.
 Already we’ve been hearing from exasperated parents, often juggling working from home with supervising their children, about the difficulties of keeping children focussed at home.
 There has been plenty of recent press covering this issue, not to mention humorous videos too.
 The big problem is that while students are at home they have unfettered access to digital distractions, literally at their fingertips the entire day.
 Parents are tasked with ensuring children willingly educate themselves using the same device they use for gaming, social media, watching Netflix and much, much more.
 Not surprisingly, this is proving to be a huge challenge for parents.